diojin/mockingjay/docs/coupon_development_toolkit_collections.md

 Instead, you can use the __Moxi Memcached proxy__.
 This allows your application servers to connect to what looks like a single Memcached host but Moxi handles sending the queries to the correct Membase (or Memcached) node.
 It also communicates with Membase to determine the health of a node for failover purposes.

-We have recently deployed Moxi to elimiate Memcached as a single point of failure.
+`We have recently deployed Moxi to elimiate Memcached as a single point of failure`.
 Our web nodes now connect to one of several local Moxi instances (one for each Memcached bucket) which proxy the connections out to the cluster.
 If one of the Memcached cluster nodes fails, our application never needs to know because Moxi will silently handle the failover.

 Alternatively, with `Couchbase 1.8 (which is what Membase has been renamed to)`, you can use their client libraries to connect directly to your Couchbase instances with the failover support built into the libraries.

+![img][memcached_and_moxi_proxy_architecture]

-* Moxi uses consistent hash algorithm to guarantee same key on same servers, whereas LVS doesn't support it.
+* `Moxi uses consistent hash algorithm to guarantee same key on same servers, whereas LVS doesn't support it`.
 * Moxi supports cluster nodes change on the fly.(The only changes moxi is set at the time of addition or deletion of memcached servers.
 If you are a client-side continues to look at only the LVS.)

 ### twemproxy (nutcracker)